Phantas0s/mouseless-dev/content/posts/many_clis.md

 $> pwd -P
 /home/hypnos/Documents/projects/mouseless/blog/many_clis/tests

-# If you change the working directory in your script, use $PWD
+# If you change the working directory in your a shell script, use $PWD
 $> echo $PWD
 /home/hypnos/tests
 ```